rhhayward/attiny88-hvpp/README.md

 microcontrollers are inexpensive and could easily be replaced, I took it as a challenge to unbrick this one.
-Reading the datasheet and online, a high voltage parallel programmer was what was needed, but I couldn't find code or a schematic, so I worked to get this working.
+Reading the datasheet and online, a high voltage parallel programmer was what was needed, but I couldn't find code or a schematic, so I worked to get a hvpp programmer working.

-This was validated working with a purple pi (off-brand rp2040), a boost regulator, and the aforementioned bricked ATTINY88.
-I was then able to use the WRITEFUS  command to unbrick the device.
+This was validated working with a purple pi (off-brand rp2040), a 12v boost regulator, and the aforementioned bricked ATTINY88.
+I was then able to use the `WRITEFUS` command to unbrick the device.
 I implemented a few additional commands as well.
-The entire suite of commands is not yet available, but should be doable leveraging the primitives that are already implemented.
+The entire suite of possible commands is not yet available, but should be doable leveraging the primitives that are already implemented.

-### How to use
+### How to

-The wiring is explained in the .ino file.
-The only special wiring is that the 5v to the ATTINY88's VCC and the 12v to the RST pin are switched using a mosfet.
-Aside from those, wiring is direct from the purple pi to the ATTINY88.
-You can see the wiring in the `/kicad/attiny88-hvpp.kicad_sch` schematic (https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Frhhayward%2Fattiny88-hvpp%2Ftree%2Fmain%2Fkicad).
+The wiring is laid out in the .ino file.
+The only additional circuitry is that the 5v providing the ATTINY88's VCC and the 12v necessary for the RST pin are switched using a transistor+mosfet.
+All other wiring is direct from the purple pi to the ATTINY88.
+You can see the full schematic in `/kicad/attiny88-hvpp.kicad_sch` (https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Frhhayward%2Fattiny88-hvpp%2Ftree%2Fmain%2Fkicad).

-Once wired, build and push the code to the purple pi.
+Once wired, you canbuild and push the code to the purple pi.
 I have tested this using the Arduino IDE 2 with the Raspberry Pi Pico profile which worked for me with no trouble.
 With the code running, connect to the purple pi's USB Serial port.
 The code will always prefix its output with a `*`.
 It will emit some help on start.
 Once it announces done, you can start issuing commands.

 ## Commands